About the author

 Not Researching the Company

 As previously stated, standing out when applying for a remote job is essential.
 The best way to do this is to research the company.
-Search for information about the founder and the history behind the brand.
+Look for information about the founder and the history behind the brand.

 Read reviews on sites like Glassdoor to learn about the work culture.
 Find interesting facts about the business to include in your cover letter.
 Search for the company or its founders on social media and engage by asking and answering questions.